 Only a short 20-minute bus ride from the city will have you at Mt Eden, where you can go for a walk to see a large crater!
 This is easily one of the most popular things to do in Auckland because the crater is just so large, and there is an incredible view of the city from here!

-Mt Eden itself is actually a volcano which has been dormant for many years.
+Mt Eden itself is actually a volcano that has been dormant for many years.
 The crater is actually the cone of the volcano from its last eruption.

-Hiking to the crater on Mt Eden is completely free and will only take a couple of hours including enjoying the few and getting there and back to the city centre.
+Hiking to the crater on Mt Eden is completely free and will only take a couple of hours including enjoying the few and getting there and back to the city center.

-I have stayed at a few places in Auckland City and by far my favourite is City Lodge.
-This hotel is located in an ideal location, kept extremely clean, and offers hotel style rooms with access to a pristine kitchen and common area.
+I have stayed at a few places in Auckland City and by far my favorite is City Lodge.
+This hotel is located in an ideal location, is kept extremely clean, and offers hotel-style rooms with access to a pristine kitchen and common area.
 Not to mention, they make some great efforts to be eco-friendly!

 For their latest specials and availability, click here to check out City Lodge’s website!